Skip to content

 Marble Energy Transfer Track

 Set up a line of three marbles touching each other on a flat track or in a groove.
 Roll a fourth marble into the line from one end.
-The marble at the far end shoots off, while the middle three barely move.
+The marble at the far end shoots off, while the middle three stay almost perfectly still.
 Energy traveled from the rolling marble through the line and out the other end.
 Students draw arrows showing where the energy went and write a one-paragraph explanation of how the marbles transferred energy without all flying off at once.

 Materials: Marbles (4-5 per group), groove track or rolled-up paper edge, recording sheets